 Dana recommends researching your hair colorist prior to your salon visit.
-Don’t just chose a good name salon and pick anyone when you book your root touch up or highlight.
-Also, make sure their bio is on the website, and read their mission statement (philosophy).
-Trust the person your going to visit.
-There is nothing worse than a new client in my chair that is so nervous, they make me nervous.
-Hair color is very tricky, and you want to create a relationship with you clients/colorist to hopefully have a long lasting relationship.”
+Don’t just choose a good name salon and pick anyone when you book your root touch-up or highlight.
+Also, make sure their bio is on the website, and read their mission statement.
+Trust the person you’re going to visit.
+“There is nothing worse than a new client in my chair that is so nervous, they make me nervous,” Dana shares.
+“Hair color is very tricky, and you want to create a relationship with your clients/colorist to hopefully have a long-lasting relationship.”

-2. Keep your hair healthy
+2. Keep your hair healthy.

 Make sure your hair looks good.
 If it’s in bad shape, that can be part of the reason your color looks busted.
 Healthy hair gets better results and your colorist will be more excited to create something beautiful.
 If your hair isn’t healthy, you’re less likely to convince a new colorist to move forward with the color appointment.
-Keep up with your masks, limit shampooing to twice a week, and lay off the heat stylers when you can!
+Keep up with your masks, limit shampooing to twice a week, and lay off the heat stylers when you can.

-4. Curate photos
+4. Curate photos for inspiration.

-- Do I have her thickness?
+- Do I have their thickness?

-- Do I have her skin tone?
+- Do I have their skin tone?

 - Do I style my hair?
 Because all color will look better styled in a photo.